takeshape/takeshape-starter-shape-array/README.md

 4. In the terminal on your local machine, clone this repo with `git clone https://github.com/takeshape/takeshape-starter-shape-array`

+5. Cd into the newly-created project directory, and run `npm install

-5. Open the project directory and edit `.env` to replace the text that says `YOUR-ENDPOINT-HERE` with your API Endpoint.
+6. Open the project directory in your favorite IDE, then edit `.env.local-example` to replace the text that says `YOUR-ENDPOINT-HERE` with your API Endpoint.
 Replace the text that says `YOUR-API-KEY-HERE` with your API Key.
+When you're done, rename the file to `.env`.

 6. Run `npm run dev` in your console.

-7. Open `localhost:3000` in your browser.
+6. Open `localhost:3000` in your browser.

-8. Viola!
+6. Viola!
 Your template should be working!

 ![The template page](./images/final-page.png)